autonity/docs.autonity.org/reference/api/aut/index.md

 If the validator has a [slashing](/concepts/afd/#slashing) event before this period expires, then the released Newton stake token amount may or may not correspond to the amount requested.

-See Concept [Accountability and fault detection (AFD)](/concepts/afd/) for Autonity's slashing mechanism.
+See Concept [Accountability Fault Detection (AFD)](/concepts/afd/) for Autonity's slashing mechanism.
 :::

 Constraint checks are applied.
 The  `validator` address provided is verified as a registered validator address and the requested unbonding amount is checked to verify it is `<=` to the `msg.sender`'s bonded stake amount.
 For delegated stake this is done by checking the `msg.Sender`'s Liquid Newton balance is `>=` to the requested amount, and for self-bonded stake this is done by checking the validator's `selfBondedStake` balance is`>=` to the requested unbonding amount.